vmacarios/spring-demo-annotations/README.md

 This example shows how to configure the beans in the Spring using Annotations.

 The @Component Annotation defines a class as a bean.\
-Component-scan should be added to XML file.
+<context:component-scan ...> should be added to XML file.

 The @Autowire Annotation scan the classpath for a implementation of the mentioned interface and inject it on the bean.\
 There are three ways to autowire a component: